djomo-moungoue/MongoDBAdministrationDM/README.md

 - Match uses standard MongoDB queries and supports all query operators.
 - Find with a query is equivalent to aggregate with one stage operator.
 - In the $group stage, keeps in mind that the number of field grouped by increase the number of possible combinations in the output set.
-- Note that grouping before matching requires more ressources.
+- Note that the match stage must be always added before the group stage, because grouping before matching requires more ressources.
 In this case, group field must look like: "_id.\<fieldName\>"
 - db.\<collection\>.find().count() is a wrapper of db.\<collection\>.aggregate([{$count: "total"}]).
 These 2 methods are the most effective because they are performed on the server side.
+- The sort stage is usually put after the match and group stages.
+- The project stage is usually after the match stage.
+It can be used to restructure documents by renaming existing fields and adding new fields.
+- `$limit` is usually used in sampled aggregation requests with $limit as first stage; after $sort to produce topN results